MadSkunky/PhoenixRising/README.md

 ### Better Classes

 <b>FEATURES:</b>

 BETTER CLASSES: Overhaul and rebalance of all 7 vanilla classes adding many new skills, combos and tactics Introduces entirely different 3rd row of skills that depend on soldier origin, background and class.
 Learn more: https://youtu.be/XcaObJJaHCw

 FESTERING SKIES RETOLD: Completely rewritten the story of Festering skies - finally it makes sense and aligns properly with game lore.

 BALANCE ADJUSTMENTS: Many skills and some items have been changed in the mod.
-See complete list of changes here: TBD You can turn off this setting in Config, but its highly recommended you try playing the mod with default settings first.
+See complete list of changes here: TBD
+<i>You can turn off this setting in Config, but its highly recommended you try playing the mod with default settings first.</i>

-ENEMIES IMPROVED: Worms are made faster and Mindfraggers are more threatening.
-Can be turned off in the Config.
+ENEMIES IMPROVED: Worms are made faster and Mindfraggers are more threatening. <i>Can be turned off in the Config.</i>

-HAVEN RECRUITS COME WITH WEAPONS AND ARMOR: Overrides Vanilla settings for Hero&Legend difficulty.
-Can be turned off in the Config.
+HAVEN RECRUITS COME WITH WEAPONS AND ARMOR: Overrides Vanilla settings for Hero&Legend difficulty. <i>Can be turned off in the Config.</i>

-BRUTAL LEGEND: Slightly increases deployment on Legend difficulty to better live up to its name.
-Can be turned off in the Config.
+BRUTAL LEGEND: Slightly increases deployment on Legend difficulty to better live up to its name. <i>Can be turned off in the Config.</i>

 <b>INSTALLATION:</b> 7z file must be selected via "Add Mod" button in Modnix